Sugar has been labelled a dietary villain and cause of many of our health concerns. Yet, is it possible to detox from sugar? Or even necessary?

 Let’s explore whether you need to cut all the sweetness out of your life to obtain good health.

 Is sugar a dietary villain?

-Sugar has been labelled a dietary villain and a cause of many of our health concerns in the media.
+Sugar has been labelled a dietary villain and a cause of many health concerns in the media.
 Some have even declared that sugar is addictive and stimulates the same pleasure receptors in the brain as cocaine.

-Unfortunately, the messages we receive about sugar have been oversimplified and sensationalised to present a specific view on sugar.
+Unfortunately, the messages we receive about sugar have been oversimplified and sensationalised to present a specific view of sugar.
 This can lead to extreme diets that do not take a balanced view of nutrition and our relationship with food.